Thraka/thraka.github.io/root/articles/systems/config.md

   The first string parameter specifies a different default font.
 The string array that follows is an optional set of extra fonts to load.

-To have full control over the font loading system, use <xref:SadConsole.Configuration.Extensions.ConfigureFonts(SadConsole.Configuration.Builder,System.Action{SadConsole.Configuration.FontConfig,SadConsole.Game})> which takes a delegate parameter that configures the fonts.
+To have full control over the font loading system, use <xref:SadConsole.Configuration.Extensions.ConfigureFonts(SadConsole.Configuration.Builder,System.Action{SadConsole.Configuration.FontConfig,SadConsole.GameHost})> which takes a delegate parameter that configures the fonts.

 ### Use the SadConsole Extended font